natureglobal/realip/README.md

 ## Description

-The go-realip package implements detect clietn real IP from request headers in Go's http middleware layer.
+The go-realip package implements detecting client real IP mechanisms from request headers in Go's HTTP middleware layer.
 This have a similar behavior as Nginx's ngx\_http\_go-realip\_module

 ## Installation